ixiaopan/blog/content/post/linear-regression-02.md

 ---
 title: "Linear Regression 02"
 date: "2021-04-17"
-description: "In the last post, we talked about simple linear regression.
+description: "In the previous post, we talked about simple linear regression.
 However, we only considered one predictor.
-In fact, it's quite common to have mulitple attributes in real-world problems."
+It's quite common to have mulitple predictors for real-world problems."
 # tags: []
 categories: [
     "Machine Learning",